 The final day of the course evaluates strategies and techniques for protecting wireless systems.
-Students will examine the benefits and weaknesses of WLAN IDS systems while gaining insight into the design and deployment of a public key infrastructure (PKI).
+Students will examine the benefits and weaknesses of WLAN IDS systems.
 Students will also examine critical secure network design choices, including the selection of an EAP type, selection of an encryption strategy, and the management of client configuration settings.